Intrinsic antiferromagnetic topological insulator and axion state in V2WS4

-{\emph{Axion state and TME.}} The $\mathcal{Z}_2=1$ topological invariant of AFM-$z$ V$_2$WS$_4$ with a full band gap indicates the axion state with a quantized value $\theta=\pi$~(mod~$2\pi$), where the electromagnetic response is described by the axion electrodynamics, $S_{\theta}=(\theta/2\pi)(\alpha/2\pi)\int d^3 xdt \mathbf{E}\cdot \mathbf{B}$.
+\emph{Axion state and TME.---} The $\mathcal{Z}_2=1$ topological invariant of AFM-$z$ V$_2$WS$_4$ with a full band gap signifies the axion state with a quantized value $\theta=\pi$~(mod~$2\pi$), where the electromagnetic response is described by the axion electrodynamics, $S_{\theta}=(\theta/2\pi)(\alpha/2\pi)\int d^3 xdt \mathbf{E}\cdot \mathbf{B}$.
 Here, $\mathbf{E}$ and $\mathbf{B}$ are the conventional electromagnetic fields inside the insulator, $\alpha=e^2/\hbar c$ is the fine-structure constant, $e$ is electron charge, and $\theta$ is dimensionless pseudoscalar parameter~\cite{qi2008}.
-Such an axion state exhibits TME, which has not been experimentally observed~\cite{tokura2019}.
+This axion state gives rise to the TME, a phenomenon yet to be observed experimentally~\cite{tokura2019}.
 Interestingly, the gapped surface states from time-reversal symmetry breaking are naturally and intrinsically provided by even-layer V$_2$WS$_4$ films with $A$-type AFM structure, which make it an ideal platform for the long-sought quantized TME.
-Furthermore, to observe TME, all surface states must be gapped~\cite{wang2015b}, which could be fulfilled by growing realistic materials without any $S$-preserving surfaces.
-Compared to the previous proposals on TME in FM-TI heterostructure~\cite{qi2008,wang2015b,morimoto2015}, the intrinsic magnetic TI material V$_2$WS$_4$ could greatly facilitate the study of axion electrodynamics.
+Furthermore, to observe TME, all surface states must be gapped~\cite{wang2015b}, which could be fulfilled by synthesizing realistic materials without any $S$-preserving surfaces.
+Compared to the previous proposals on TME in FM-TI heterostructure~\cite{qi2008,wang2015b,morimoto2015}, the intrinsic magnetic TI material V$_2$WS$_4$ offer a more practical and promising avenue for exploring axion electrodynamics.